-Barefoot homeless man Paul Brazil, threw cold water today on the notion that those who lack footwear, can always take some comfort from the sight of another person who is missing a foot.
+Barefoot homeless man Paul Brazil, threw cold water today on the notion that those who lack footwear, can always take some comfort from the sight of a person who is missing a foot.

 Mr Brazil confirmed that he had never felt the consolatory warmth so often alluded to by ‘pound shop philosophers’, typically via inspiring anecdotes that contrast how depressed a man without shoes felt, until he encountered a man with no feet.